 The Grassmere Inn bed and breakfast is not your typical bachelorette party pad.
 In fact, we normally suggest avoiding B&Bs for your bachelorette because of concerns about how your partying might impact other guests.
 However, we absolutely adore this B&B and love how it perfectly reflects the Hamptons vibe.
 We suggest booking all of the rooms if you have a larger bachelorette party, combining the feel of a house rental with the full-service convenience of a hotel.

 One of the best things about visiting the Hamptons is the history of the area.
 A great way to incorporate this history into your bachelorette is to skip the hotels and stay in one of the many vacation rentals in the area.
 A home rental gives you space to spread out and hang out, while still keeping you close to the action.
 While a Hamptons bachelorette is never going to be inexpensive, a vacation rental is also a great way to help handle your budget, not only because the costs tend to be more affordable per person than a hotel, but also because it gives you the opportunity to cook at home.
-You can use services like AirBnB, VRBO, and Homeaway.
-You can even use our link to get $40.00 off your first AirBnB reservation.
+You can use services like Airbnb.com and VRBO.com.

 Love the water?
 This bayfront home lets you drop in a kayak or boat behind the house, letting you enjoy everything the water has to offer.
 Rent jet skis or bring yours along, and use the house as your base for a jet skiing day.

 Want to enjoy a home with a hot tub and a pool?
 This three bedroom home is located near public transportation and earns its five-star reviews with its pristine condition and expertly-appointed kitchen.